shikhacse/Credit_card_fraud_detection/README.md

-# 💳 Credit Card Fraud Detection — EDA + Machine Learning
+# 💳 Credit Card Fraud Detection

 This project analyzes real-world credit card transaction data to detect fraudulent activities.
 It tackles the challenge of extreme data imbalance and builds robust machine learning models.